Elly De La Cruz: 2025

-On January 28, 2025, De La Cruz was announced as a cover athlete for MLB The Show 25, and became the first Reds player to be a cover athlete for an MLB: The Show title.
-On May 11, De La Cruz became the first player in Major League history with 115 extra base hits and 115 stolen bases through his first 300 games since 1900 when he hit a three-run home run against the Houston Astros.
-On May 23 against the Chicago Cubs with his 300th career hit, De La Cruz has reached 300 hits, 150 RBI, and 100 stolen bases for his career in fewer games than any other player since RBI became an official statistic in 1920.
-De La Cruz accomplished this in 310 games, breaking the record of 328 games by Hanley Ramirez.
-On June 1, De La Cruz decided to play against the Chicago Cubs after recently learning about the death of his older sister, Genelis De La Cruz Sanchez.
-De La Cruz hit a home run in his third at bat and after going around the bases, pointed to the sky and made a heart gesture to pay tribute to his sister.
-De La Cruz hit a home run in four straight games between June 11–June 15 for the first time in his career.
-He joined Eric Davis (1984), Johnny Bench ('70), and Frank Robinson ('59) as the only Reds aged 23 or younger to homer in four consecutive games.
+On January 28, 2025, De La Cruz was announced as one of three cover athletes for MLB The Show 25 and became the first Reds player to be a cover athlete for the video game series.
+On May 11, he became the first player in major league history with 115 extra base hits and 115 stolen bases through his first 300 games since 1900 when he hit a three-run home run against the Houston Astros.
+On May 23 against the Chicago Cubs with his 300th career hit, De La Cruz reached 300 hits, 150 RBI, and 100 stolen bases in his career in fewer games than any other player since RBI became an official statistic in 1920.
+He accomplished this in 310 games, breaking the record of 328 games by Hanley Ramírez.
+On June 1, De La Cruz chose to play against the Cubs after recently learning about the death of his older sister, Genelis De La Cruz Sanchez.
+He hit a home run in his third at bat and after going around the bases, pointed to the sky and made a heart gesture to pay tribute to his sister.
+De La Cruz hit a home run in four straight games between June 11–15 for the first time in his career.
+He joined Eric Davis (1984), Johnny Bench (1970), and Frank Robinson (1959) as the only Reds aged 23 or younger to homer in four consecutive games.

+After a strong start to the season, De La Cruz struggled in August and September.
+After appearing in his second consecutive All-Star Game, he was hitting .285/.363/.489 at the end of July.
+However, he hit .221/.280/.341 to close out the season, the worst slugging percentage of any months of his career so far.
+After the season, Reds president of baseball operations Nick Krall revealed De La Cruz played through a strained left quad, which may have contributed to his poor offense and increased errors on defense.
+Krall said the Reds planned to keep De La Cruz at shortstop.

+2026

+On June 1, de la Cruz was placed on the injured list for the first time in his career due to a right hamstring strain.

+International career

+While De La Cruz was initially expected to represent the Dominican Republic in the 2026 World Baseball Classic, on January 16 De La Cruz confirmed that he would not play in the tournament.
+The Reds did not grant him permission to participate, wanting him to maintain his health in light of the quadriceps injury he sustained in 2025.
+De La Cruz maintained that he would like to represent the Dominican at future tournaments.

+Personal life

+De La Cruz's sister, Genelis, passed away during the 2025 season, on May 31.
+He chose to play the next day and hit a home run against the Chicago Cubs; he gestured from his heart to the sky after crossing home plate.